snac-cooperative/snac2/README.md

     	In [1]:
     ```
 To exit, press `Control+D` and answer the prompt.
 If there are no errors, you are ready to run the snac code.
-7. Update the static names in the python code:
-    * Edit `snac2/scripts/match.py` and change the line `viaf.config_cheshire(db="viaf")` so that `db` equals the name of your Cheshire database, aka the text inside the `FILETAG` Cheshire config.

 Running Match/Merge Code